m-dadej/SD_hackathon/README.md

 ![](graphics/pd_grid.png)

 The grid chart above shows also partial dependence of choosen variables.
-A lot of them are indeed nonlinear, (except for acommodates) thus it assures me that there was indeed a need for a ML model to apply.
+A lot of them are indeed nonlinear, (except for accommodates) thus it assures me that there was indeed a need for a ML model to apply.

 Fell free to contact me i any case: mateuszdadej(at)gmail.com